joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/04/30/world/americas/paraguay-election-santiago-pena.html?searchResultPosition=1

 **Tornado Damages Homes and Uproots Trees in Virginia Beach**\
-`At least a dozen homes were damaged in the storm on Sunday, a city spokeswoman said, and numerous gas leaks were reported.`\
+`At least a dozen homes were damaged in the storm on Sunday, a city spokeswoman said, and numerous gas leaks were reported.
+The storm also left thousands of customers without power.`\
 https://nytimes.com/2023/04/30/us/virginia-beach-tornado.html?searchResultPosition=2

 **Stephen Curry Scores 50 Points to Knock Off Kings in Game 7**\